chrismailer/loadshedding-calendar/index.md

 #### _EskomSePush, but in your calendar_

 ### How does it work?
 Add an area to your calendar.
-This will update automatically with the latest load-shedding periods.
+This will update automatically with the latest load-shedding.
 You can add as many areas as you want.

 ### Support
-Only [Cape Town](https://www.capetown.gov.za/Family%20and%20home/Residential-utility-services/Residential-electricity-services/Load-shedding-and-outages) is supported at the moment, but more areas on their way!
+Only [Cape Town](https://www.capetown.gov.za/Family%20and%20home/Residential-utility-services/Residential-electricity-services/Load-shedding-and-outages) is supported at the moment.
 Tested with _Apple Calendar_, _Google Calendar_, and _Outlook_.